-View a summary of all of the financial incentives ofered by the Indiana Brownfields Program.
-The Indiana Brownfields Program offers financial assistance primarily to qualifying political subdivisions (as defined by Indiana Code 13-11-2-164(c)) in Indiana to assess, demolish and remediate brownfield sites.
+Below are all of the financial incentives offered by the Indiana Brownfields Program.
+The Indiana Brownfields Program offers financial assistance primarily to qualifying political subdivisions (as defined by Indiana Code 13-11-2-164(c)) in Indiana to assess, remediate (and demolish if tied to remediation) brownfield sites.
 For guidance on qualifying as a political subdivision for Indiana Brownfields Program financial assistance, click here.
 Some incentives may be available to eligible private entities.

 For more information about U.S. EPA funding, please contact Michele Oertel, Federal Funding & Community Relations Coordinator, at (317) 234-0235 or firstname.lastname@example.org.

 The primary purpose of the Indiana Brownfields Program's Revolving Loan Fund (RLF) Incentive (U.S. EPA monies) is to facilitate the redevelopment of brownfield sites by making low-cost funding available to eligible public and private borrowers through low-to-zero interest loans with flexible terms to finance environmental cleanups and facilitate the public or private redevelopment of brownfield sites throughout the state.
 Contact the Program for current loan funding available and/or possible, limited subgrant opportunities.

 - U.S. EPA News Release: RLF Supplemental Funding Announcement 6/7/2018

 - IFA Press Release: Indiana's RLF Supplemental Funding Award 9/29/15

 - U.S. EPA News Release: RLF Supplemental Funding Announcement 8/14/2014

 - IFA Press Release: Indiana's RLF Supplemental Funding Award 8/26/2014

 - IFA Press Release: Indiana's RLF Supplemental Funding Award - 6/10/2011